DataBranner/RegexBlaster/README.md

  1. JS version.

 ### Versions

+ * 08 Changed name of main file to to `regex_blaster`; `Timer`, `Scorer`, and `CursesDisplay` moved out to discrete files.

+ * 07 Unique failed defense string generates new attack and noncombatant strings.

  * 06 Control window size.
 Move message to `rjust()`.
 Move `defense` and `message` strings to `Scorer`.
 Goal: to segregate all Curses-related functionality in `Window` class, so that JS version can be added withough substantial refactoring.